tonyYSaliba/Software-Fault-Injector/README.md

 ## Getting Started

-1- clone the repository and install all required modules:
+1- clone the repository and install all required modules

 ```
 >> git clone https://github.com/tonyYSaliba/Software-Fault-Injector.git
 ```
-2- go to the directory:
+2- go to the directory

 ```
 >> cd Software-Fault-Injector
 ```
-3- for creating the make file type this:
+3- for creating the make file type this
 ```
 >> make
 ```
-4- then type this to build the project:
+4- then type this to build the project

 ```
 >> cmake ../.
 ```
-5- for running the debugger:
+5- for running the debugger
 ```
 >> ./sofi
 ```